microsoft/semantic-kernel/samples/apps/copilot-chat-app/webapi/CopilotChat/Skills/SemanticSkills/README.md

 # Copilot Chat Semantic Skills

+## prompt.txt

+These files contain the prompt template that is completed by filling out the variables and function calls in the template to generate a prompt that is sent to the LLM model for completion when that particular Semantic function is called.

 ## Config.json

 These files accompany the promp.txt files.
 They configure the completion settings for the LLM model that gets called; They also define the variables used inside the prompt.